 When we are visiting wineries, we look for a few things to determine for ourselves if a wine can be called natural, and they are as follows:

-1. No added commercial yeasts.
-Natural wines get their yeast to start fermentation, from the skins, seeds and stems of the grapes.
+1. Natural wines get their yeast to start fermentation, from the skins, seeds and stems of the grapes.

-4. No chemical fertilisers and pesticides are used in the vineyard.
-Generally, if a winery is going through all the effort to make a low intervention and natural wine, because of their beliefs on what wine should be, they are not the type of people to spoil their vineyards with chemicals.
+4. Generally, if a winery is going through all the effort to make a low intervention and natural wine, because of their beliefs on what wine should be, they are not the type of people to spoil their vineyards with chemicals.
 Irrespective of the level of intervention wineries may go to, all of our winery partners at Corelli Wines completely reject the use of any such chemicals and pesticides.

 Irene Daskalaki, owner and winemaker at Silva Daskalaki has always operated on instinct; from how she treats her vines to how she creates the final product.
 Her approach to the Grifos series is no different....